GitPeng/GitPeng.github.io/_posts/2017-03-18-Swift-World-Design-Patterns-Flyweight.markdown

 categories: tutorial
 ---
 Flyweight is about sharing.
 It holds a pool to store objects.
 The client will reuse existing objects in the pool.
 In previous articles, we have a general interface for car and a specific sedan class as following.
-Each car

 ```swift
 protocol Car {